-Historians connect this concept to the will-o’-the-wisp, a folkloric trope.
-According to Irish legend, the will-o’-the-wisp is a ghostly light.
-In one tale, this light is made up of embers from hell and is placed inside of a hollowed out turnip by a character named Jack.
-Jack, who was stuck in limbo, used this lamp to seek out a final resting place.
+Historians connect this concept to the will-o'-the-wisp, a folkloric trope.
+According to Irish legend, the will-o'-the-wisp is a ghostly light.
+In one tale, this light is made up of embers from hell and is placed inside of a hollowed-out turnip by a character named Stingy Jack.
+Jack had previously trapped the Devil, only letting him out when the Devil promised that he wouldn't go to hell.
+Unfortunately, it was all a trick, and Jack, who was stuck in limbo, used this lamp to seek out a final resting place.

 Inspired by this story, people in Ireland began carving jack-o'-lanterns to celebrate Halloween—a tradition that eventually made its way to North America, where pumpkins were more plentiful.

 While Halloween has plenty of activities that have endured over time, there are some rituals that aren't practiced anymore.
 These traditions often focused on the future and the living rather than the dead.

 You might see bobbing for apples at a Halloween party as a throwback to the past, but it's likely not practiced with the same intention of yesteryear—telling the future or solidifying the present.
 In one version of the game, women would discretely mark the apples before they were placed in water.
 Their potential suitors would try to grab them with only their teeth and identify who was to one day be married.

 Tossing Apple Peels

 This is another apple-centric activity used to tell the future.
 In New England, a single young woman would try to peel an apple in one long, unbroken strip.
 She would then toss it over her shoulder and see what letter the peel formed on the floor.
 It was said to reveal the initial of her future husband.